• ABOUT US

 The Georgian Parliament has initiated amendments to the Law on Public Procurement that would significantly revise procurement procedures, introduce new tools, and tighten oversight mechanisms across the system.

-The reform also places strong emphasis on small and medium-sized enterprises through the formalisation of subcontractor participation.
+The reform also places strong emphasis on small and medium-sized enterprises through the formalization of subcontractor participation.
 The draft defines rules for subcontractor selection, responsibility sharing, and control mechanisms, aiming to increase SME involvement in state procurement.

 “The goal of the reform is to make the procurement process more flexible, transparent and competitive, as well as to ensure more efficient use of state resources,” the explanatory note reads.